 Working while still in high school will help your kid develop confidence, money smarts, and time-management skills.

 He’s going to need those skills to graduate from college without debt.

 In an ideal world, your teen will also manage to save some cash to defray his own college costs.
 In reality, he’s likely to spend a ton at Starbucks.
 But working still provides a great foundation for future money management.

 6. Apply for as Many Scholarships as Possible

-Most students won’t earn a full-ride scholarship to college, but there are loads of small scholarships out there.
+Most students won’t earn a full-ride scholarship to college, but there are loads of smaller scholarships out there.
+Even minor ones help when it comes to lowering the cost of college.
 Every dollar counts.
 Buy your child the Scholly app.
 For $2.99, it helps students connect with thousands of scholarships.

 7. Discourage Car Ownership

 Okay, so this isn’t strictly a way of lowering the cost of college, but it can help.
 Many college students want to own a car, but if debt-free graduation is your goal, discourage your kid from buying one.
 The truth is, cars are expensive to purchase, own, and operate.